akolybelnikov/Unity3D_CS6457_OMSCS/Kolybelnikov_A_m4_readme.txt

 #### Known bugs

-    - there are no known bugs except the AI controlled Minion is not able to correctly predict the position of the moving waypoint from the first time
+    - at times it looks like the AI controlled Minion is missing the moving waypoint but continues to the next one anyways
+    - the AI controlled Minion kept getting stuck at the waypoint 0 in the second round, so I had to handle the control flow for this waypoint similarily to the moving one: not by checking if the remaining distance was 0, but rather the difference between the remaining and the stopping distance

 ## Project Instructions